 Composer-in-Residence at Miami Beach Urban Studios

 Founder of FIU New Music Miami Festival, FIU Nodus Ensemble, & FIU New Music Ensemble

 Miami Beach Urban Studios (MBUS) 439

 Through some one hundred and fifty works composed for a wide range of performance genres including interdisciplinary and site specific works, and works with and without electronics for orchestra, choir, soloists, and a variety of chamber ensembles, Orlando Jacinto Garcia has established himself as an important figure in the new music world.
 The distinctive character of his music has been described as “time suspended- haunting sonic explorations” – qualities he developed from his work with Morton Feldman among others.
-Born in Havana, Cuba in 1954, Garcia migrated to the United States in 1961 and received his DMA in Music Composition from the University of Miami in 1984.
+Born in Havana, Cuba in 1954, Garcia migrated to the United States in 1961 and received his D.M.A. in Music Composition from the University of Miami in 1984.
 A long list of distinguished soloists, ensembles, and orchestras have presented his music at festivals and recitals in most of the major capitols of the world.
 Recent performances of his music include those in Poland, England, Italy, Spain, Mexico, Colombia, Cuba, and other parts of Europe, Latin America, the US, and Canada.